 Was Spanish language school worth it?

 Yes, absolutely.
-For an investment of a few hundred dollars for one-on-one tuition, attending Spanish language school was definitely “vale la pena” (worth the effort).
+For an investment of a few hundred dollars for one-on-one tuition, attending Spanish language school in Nicaragua was definitely “vale la pena” (worth the effort).

 My newly improved language skills are now being unleashed on the good people of Nicaragua, as I travel around this beguiling country.